Librarians find creative ways to serve kids when buildings are closed for browsing

-Joe Monahan, manager of youth services for the St. Louis library system, says that of the 70 camps originally scheduled, 54 were held virtually.
+Joe Monahan, manager of youth services for the St. Louis Public Library system, says that of the 70 camps originally scheduled, 54 were held virtually.

 “We had to scramble to do [the camps], but I think it made a huge difference.
 It made for a concrete, fun learning opportunity instead of just sitting in front of a screen,” Monahan says.